 - Let you continue your studies under certain conditions (conditional enrolment).
 They often arrange for someone to help or mentor you.

-- Exclude you from your course or faculty for up to a year.
+- Exclude you from your course or faculty.